Phosphor for Minecraft 1.14+ would not have been possible without my supporters on Patreon.

 Sounds too good to be true?
 Phosphor has already shipped enabled by default in the very widely known Aether II mod.
 Check it out here, and maybe considering installing it today!

 For the technically inclined, expand the spoiler below to see what exactly we do to improve performance.
+Note that this pertains to the version for Minecraft 1.12 and is outdated in lieu of Minecraft 1.14+.

 The code responsible for propagating light changes through the world has been completely rewritten to be significantly more efficient than the vanilla implementation.